 - ze/zir – 0.2%

 Part of why I love running this survey year on year is I get to explore which neopronoun sets have an approximate consensus on how exactly to use them.
-The most popular neopronoun set this year would be:
+The most popular typed-in neopronoun set this year would be:

 I’m in a coffee shop with my friend Sam.
 Ey is buying emself a coffee in eir reusable takeaway cup.
 “Is this your coffee?” the barista asks me, holding up Sam’s coffee.
 “No,” I reply, pointing to Sam, “it’s eirs.”

 The reason I don’t take into account more forms of the pronoun or whether it uses singular or plural verbs is because there is so much variation that each pronoun gets split into several sets, such that it becomes impractical to work out whether any pronoun is entered often enough that it should be added to the checkbox list.
 I’ve noticed a lot more variation in the possessives (possessive determiner and possessive pronoun, eg: his, hers, their, etc.) and reflexives (”[pronoun]self”), which is why I tend to leave them out when counting to find broad patterns.
 I go into more detail on neopronouns and how I count them in the individual report on the pronoun question here.

 Even when you combine every set that begins with the most popular first two forms (ey/em) it only totals 142, which is under 1% of participants, so there will be no neopronouns added to the checkbox list next year.

 Counting by subject/object/reflexive, there were 768 different pronoun sets entered, of which 165 were entered more than once (about one neopronoun in five).
 One person in 19 entered at least one new neopronoun set, and overall they provided one unique neopronoun set for every 32 participants.